OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Introduction

-For mitigating the compute bottleneck, \sys introduces a compute scheduler that handles workload shifts and intra-cluster imbalance during generation.
-As workload characteristics (e.g., batch size and the generation-length distribution) evolve within and across steps, the optimal point on the concurrency-latency trade-off shifts, causing previous configurations to become suboptimal and increasing step makespan.
-To counteract this drift, a proactive planner runs periodically, solves a MILP to select an efficient configuration, and switches among parallelism strategies (e.g., TP, EP, and AFD with different degrees) to realign deployment with the current workload.
-Complementing this, a reactive balancer continuously monitors worker load and performs lightweight request migrations to reduce stragglers caused by unpredictable output lengths.
-It uses a practical load metric that captures remaining work, real-time throughput, and KV-cache constraints between planner updates.
+For mitigating the compute bottleneck, \sys reconfigures the parallelism strategy in response to workload shifts and imbalance during generation.
+As workload characteristics (e.g., batch size and the generation-length distribution) evolve within and across steps, the optimal operating point on the concurrency-latency trade-off shifts.
+Thus in \sys a proactive planner runs periodically, identifies the best parallelism configuration (e.g., TP, EP, and AFD with different degrees) that minimizes the expected makespan for the remaining requests, and commits the parallelism change to realign deployment with the current workload.
+Complementing this, a reactive balancer continuously monitors worker load and performs request migrations to reduce stragglers caused by unpredictable output lengths.